Preserving Biodiversity (TNFD)

 Related Information

-Financial and Non-Financial Data
+Financial and non-financial data

-Quantitative Targets
+Targets

 Sustainable Raw Material Content Targets